hadi77ir/workinghours/README.md

 ## 📖 Usage

+1. **Choose a Working Group**:
+   - Use the selector at the top of the home page to pick a working group
+   - The dashboard instantly updates totals and status for the selected group
+   - Click **Manage Groups** to add, rename, or delete working groups

-1. **Starting a Round**:
+2. **Starting a Round**:
    - Click the green **Start Round** button to begin tracking a work session
-   - A new round is created in the database with the current timestamp
+   - A new round is created for the selected working group with the current timestamp
-   - The status indicator will turn green and animate
+   - The status indicator turns green and animates while running
-   - The Start button becomes disabled (prevents multiple consecutive starts)
-   - The Stop button becomes active

-2. **Ending a Round**:
+3. **Ending a Round**:
    - Click the red **End Round** button to finish the current session
-   - The round is updated with the end timestamp
+   - The round is stamped with an end time and the duration is calculated automatically
-   - Duration is automatically calculated
-   - The status indicator turns red
-   - The Stop button becomes disabled (prevents multiple consecutive stops)
-   - The Start button becomes active again
+   - Buttons toggle states to prevent starting or stopping twice in a row

-3. **Viewing Status**:
+4. **Viewing Totals**:
-   - **Round Status**: Shows "In Progress" or "Not Started" with a color-coded indicator
-   - **Current/Last Round Started**: Shows when the current or last round started
-   - **Current Round Status/Last Round Ended**: Shows "In progress..." or the end timestamp
-   - The page automatically refreshes every 30 seconds
+   - Cards show **Total Today** and **Total (All Time)** for the selected working group
+   - **Total (All Working Groups)** aggregates every group, including active rounds
+   - Switch groups from the selector to compare totals instantly

-4. **Viewing Statistics**:
+5. **Viewing Statistics**:
-   - Click the **View Statistics** button to see daily summaries
+   - Visit the **Daily Statistics** page to browse by working group and see daily breakdowns
-   - Table shows each day with:
-     - Date in readable format
-     - Number of rounds completed
-     - Total time worked in HH:mm:ss format
-   - Days are sorted from most recent to oldest
-   - Perfect for tracking productivity patterns
+   - Review overall totals per group and export data for further analysis

+6. **Resetting a Working Group**:
+   - Use the **Reset Working Group** button to delete all rounds for the selected group
+   - A confirmation dialog prevents accidental resets (this action cannot be undone)

-5. **Exporting Data**:
+7. **Exporting Data**:
-   - Click the **Export Rounds to CSV** button to download all your tracking data
+   - Click **Export Rounds to CSV** (home or stats page) to download only the currently selected working group
-   - The CSV file includes: Round ID, Start Time, End Time, Duration (minutes), Status
+   - The CSV includes Round ID, Working Group, Start/End times, duration in minutes, and status
-   - Filename format: `hours-tracker-rounds-YYYY-MM-DD-HHMMSS.csv`
+   - Filename format: `workinghours-<group>-YYYY-MM-DD-HHMMSS.csv`
-   - Durations are automatically calculated for completed rounds
-   - Perfect for importing into Excel, Google Sheets, or other tools
+   - Perfect for importing into spreadsheets or reporting tools

+## 🧩 Working Groups

+- Visit `/groups/manage` to add, rename, or delete working groups
+- Each group displays its cumulative total time for quick comparisons
+- Groups with recorded rounds must be reset before they can be deleted
+- The last remaining working group cannot be removed to ensure valid tracking
+- Use the reset button on the home page to clear all rounds for a specific group

 ## 💾 Database